-Feature Exhibit
+Feature Exhibits

 Come take a stroll through the world where differences are cherished and kindness flourishes; a world we’d all like to live in; a world envisioned and created by artists and friends Maxine Hess and Jeanne Hewell-Chambers.
-The exhibition, “Imagine a World” will be on view at the Southeastern Quilt and Textile Museum in Carrollton, GA, September 25, 2024 to December 20, 2024.
+The exhibition, “Imagine a World” will be on view at the Southeastern Quilt and Textile Museum in Carrollton, GA, September 25, 2024 to December 21, 2024.

 Maxine Hess is known for creating fabric collages and related videos, a combination that seeks to create conversation and understanding around themes of injustice and marginalized communities.
 Jeanne Hewell-Chambers’ art combines storytelling, stitching, and more to expose viewers to under-told stories, including disregarded people who looked, sounded, or seemed different.
 Both artists are known for creating works which promote change by opening doors for discussion, understanding, and education.